Norfolk Lawyers Taking on Retaliation Claims for Employees

 - Requesting or taking leave under the Family and Medical Leave Act (FMLA) (or wrongfully prohibiting an employee from taking leave)

-- Exercising rights under an employee benefit plan protected by the Employee Retirement Income Security Act (ERISA) such as a retirement, disability or health care plan.
+- Exercising rights under an employee benefit plan protected by the Employee Retirement Income Security Act (ERISA) such as retirement, disability, or health care plan.

 Special Protections for Federal Employees